edarc/sxml-jaxp/README.rst

 XML namespaces
 ==============

-``sxml-sax`` is XML-namespace-aware.
+``sxml-jaxp`` is XML-namespace-aware.
 As you've probably guessed from the last section, you can specify a namespace prefix on a tag name in the same way as you would in regular XML, e.g. ``:xsl:stylesheet``, ``:xi:include``, or ``:fo:page-sequence``.